15 Key West Landmarks You Must Visit

 When you're craving a taste of local food and culture, a trip to Mallory Square has to be on your Key West itinerary.
 This plaza not only has a slew of vintage shops and restaurants, but it also hosts the Sunset Celebration.
 This festival revolves around the setting sun and includes performances and excellent food from local vendors.

-☂️ Visit Mallory Square with an experience
+☂️ Visit Mallory Square with an excursion

 Audubon House & Tropical Gardens